 Bureaucratic hurdles and regulatory harmonization

-Despite significant progress in European military mobility, significant challenges remain.
+Despite significant progress in European military mobility, major challenges remain.
 The European Court of Auditors warns that it can take up to 45 days for other members to obtain authorization to move equipment across borders when an EU member is attacked.
-These delays are primarily due to bureaucratic hurdles and inconsistent regulations between member states.
+These delays are mainly due to bureaucratic hurdles and inconsistent regulations between member states.

-The three governments of Germany, the Netherlands, and Poland have signed a memorandum of understanding to develop a military corridor that will facilitate the movement of troops and equipment between Europe's North Sea ports and NATO's eastern flank.
-They plan to address infrastructure bottlenecks such as low bridges and reduce bureaucracy surrounding permits for the cross-border transport of ammunition and other dangerous goods.
+The governments of Germany, the Netherlands, and Poland have signed a memorandum of understanding to develop a military corridor that will facilitate the movement of troops and equipment between Europe's North Sea ports and NATO's eastern flank.
+They plan to address infrastructure bottlenecks such as low bridges and reduce the bureaucracy surrounding permits for the cross-border transport of munitions and other hazardous materials.

 Technological integration and standardization